-Mr. Pearson, age 60, was elected a director of AB in February 2011.
-In January 2011, he became director of AXA Equitable Holdings and currently serves as President and Chief Executive Officer.
-Mr. Pearson also serves as Chairman and CEO of AXA Equitable and as a member of EQH's Management Committee.
-Additionally, he has been a director of MONY Life Insurance Company of America since January 2011.
+Mr. Pearson, age 61, was appointed a director of AB in February 2011.
+He has served as director and as President and CEO of EQH since May 2018.
+Mr. Pearson also serves as a member of EQH's Management Committee.
+In January 2011, he became director of Equitable Life and currently serves as President and Chief Executive Officer.
+Additionally, he has been a director of Equitable America since January 2011.

 Mr. Pearson joined AXA in 1995 when AXA acquired National Mutual Funds Management Limited (presently AXA Asia Pacific Holdings Limited) and was appointed Regional Chief Executive of AXA Asia Life in 2001.
-From 2008 to 2011, Mr. Pearson was named President and CEO of AXA Japan Holding Co., Ltd. ("AXA Japan").
-Prior to joining AXA, Mr. Pearson spent approximately

-20 years in the insurance sector, holding several senior management positions at Hill Samuel, Schroders, National Mutual Holdings and Friends Provident.
+From 2008 to 2011, Mr. Pearson was President and Chief Executive Officer of AXA Japan Holding Co., Ltd. ("AXA Japan").
+Prior to joining AXA, Mr. Pearson spent approximately 20 years in the insurance sector, holding several senior management positions at Hill Samuel, Schroders, National Mutual Holdings and Friends Provident.
 Mr. Pearson is a Fellow of the Chartered Public Association of Certified Public Accountants and is a director of the American Council of Life Insurers.

-Mr. Pearson brings to the Board the diverse financial services experience he has developed through his service as an executive, including as CEO, with EQH, AXA Japan and other AXA affiliates.
+Mr. Pearson brings to the Board the diverse financial services experience he has developed through his service as an executive, including as Chief Executive Officer, with EQH, AXA Japan and other AXA affiliates.